Empathy: Foundation of Emotional Health

 Humans are creatures of passion.
 Emotions are constantly arising within us, influencing our moods and actions, and then passing away.
 Think of the strongest emotions you’ve felt in the past month, and then imagine how powerful your child’s emotions are, given his inexperience and intellectual immaturity.
 Kids are swept with passionate feelings many times a day.

-Repressed feelings, on the other hand, don't fade away, as feelings do that have been acknowledged.
+Repressed feelings, on the other hand, don't fade away.
+We carry them with us.
 Repressed feelings are trapped and looking for a way out.
 Because they aren't under conscious control, they pop out unmodulated, when a preschooler socks her sister, or a seven year old has nightmares, or an eleven year develops a nervous tic.

-Our acceptance of his emotions teaches our child that his emotional life is not dangerous, is not shameful, and in fact is universal and manageable.
-Everyone has felt this, there’s even a name for it!
-He feels understood and accepted.
-He learns that he isn’t alone to cope with the crush of his powerful emotions.
+So our empathy -- our acceptance of our children's emotions -- teaches them that their emotional life is not dangerous, is not shameful, and in fact is universal and manageable.
+Everyone has felt this feeling, there’s even a name for it!
+The child feels understood and accepted.
+They learn that they aren’t left all alone to cope with the crush of those powerful emotions.

 What Empathy Isn’t:

 You can (and should) set limits as necessary.
 And then acknowledge his unhappiness about those limits.
 Don't be defensive.
 It's important to your child that you're able to tolerate his disappointment and anger at you, and that you love him even when he's not in touch with his love for you.